As a higher education marketer, you’ve got a big job.

-Successful higher education marketing teams create ways to get everyone aligned.
+Successful higher ed marketing teams create ways to get everyone aligned.

 “Coordination has been vital.
 We have monthly marketing coordination meetings with central marketing and the directors across each department.
 We’ve worked to put things in place to make sure we’re aligned upfront,” said Gray.

 Although they don’t happen everyday, a website update or redesign project is a good inflection point for a reset.
 And, as part of the process, you can conduct stakeholder interviews to align priorities.

 Stakeholder interviews are a series of guided conversations with key team members to talk about the goals, challenges, opportunities, and success metrics of a project—for individual teams and the university as a whole.

 When we redesigned Northwestern’s Bienen School of Music’s website, we conducted 10+ interviews with faculty and staff to define clear goals and objectives for their site.
 Not only was it valuable for redesigning the site, but it helped unite their team around a common purpose.